ncwqr-jsmith29/rbeale/README.md

 ## To Calculate Loads...
 ### 1. Prepare input files
-This package was originally built to work with files downloaded from the [NCWQR data portal](https://ncwqr-data.org/HTLP/Portal).
+This package was originally built to work with files downloaded from the [NCWQR Data Portal](https://ncwqr-data.org/HTLP/Portal).
 If you use downloads from the data portal, then you only need to separate the data into separate CSV files for each river.

 If you are using your own data, then use the RiverSample.csv file as a template.